danielhirt/cipherseal/README.md

 ### Add hidden embedded watermarks to images and text.

-Combat AI misinformation and deepfakes with a random generated content ID.
+Combat AI misinformation and deepfakes with a randomly generated content ID that can be independently verified.

 ### Usage:

 #### CLI:

 *Note:* Only PNG format is currently supported for images.
-Lossy formats like JPEG may produce unexpected results due to lossy LSD conversion.
+Lossy formats like JPEG may produce unexpected results due to lossy LSB conversion.

 Add watermark to image:
 `python -m src.service.cli add image path/to/your_sample_image.png -o path/to/watermarked_image.png`